 When I think about medieval fortified cities, Tallinn doesn’t come to mind.
 Rhodes, Valletta, and Dubrovnik – yes.
 Estonia’s capital, not so much.
 That’s why on my walk through Tallinn’s old town I was surprised by 12th-century old guard towers and walls – most of which are in original condition.
 This is why, and to my continued surprise, a walk through Tallinn’s old town is a walk through a UNESCO World Heritage Site.

 During my walk through Tallinn’s old town, I felt as if I was transported back in time.
 The cobblestone roads.
 The arched entrances.
 The open squares.
 These highlights were unexpected and helped set a medieval tone to the most unexpected day of my journey.
-The grey and overcast last day when I strolled the quiet streets only magnified this feeling in a very cool way.
+The grey and overcast day and quiet streets only magnified this feeling in a very cool way.